timhall/timhall.github.io/_articles/credential-manager.md

 Forms:

 1. Unlock: User enters the encryption key (password) to unlock the credential manager
-2. Request Permissions: Document requests permissions to access certain groups in the credential manager
+2. Request Permissions: Document requests permissions to access certain scopes in the credential manager
 3. View/Edit Items: User can view all items in the credential manager, make changes to the items, and delete all items

 ### API